prettydiff/share-file-systems/documentation/commands.md

 1. `node js/application build local`
    - The default behavior assumes TypeScript is installed globally.
 Use the 'local' argument if TypeScript is locally installed in node_modules.

+## certificate_create
+Creates an HTTPS certificate and saves it in the local "certificate" directory.

+### Examples
+1. `node js/application certificate_create`
+   - By default a certificate authority (CA) certificate is created.
+1. `node js/application certificate_create self-signed`
+   - The "self-signed" argument instead creates a self-signed certificate.

+## certificate_remove
+Removes an HTTPS certificate created by this application.

+### Examples
+1. `node js/application certificate_remove`
+   - Removes the certificate.

 ## commands
 List all supported commands to the console or examples of a specific command.